Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Kogarah Bay - Carlton - Allawah recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Kogarah Bay - Carlton - Allawah has seen approximately 95 new homes approved annually over the past five financial years, totalling 478 homes.
-So far in FY2026, 5 approvals have been recorded.
-On average, around 1 new resident arrives per year for each new home approved between FY2021 and FY2025, indicating that supply is meeting or exceeding demand.
-The average construction cost value of new properties over this period is $565,000.
+Kogarah Bay - Carlton - Allawah has seen around 95 new homes approved annually over the past five financial years, totalling 478 homes.
+In FY26 so far, 11 approvals have been recorded.
+On average, one new resident arrives per year for each new home approved between FY21 and FY25, indicating supply meeting or exceeding demand.
+The average construction value of new properties is $565,000.

-This financial year has seen $16.5 million in commercial approvals registered, suggesting steady commercial investment activity in the area.
-Compared to Greater Sydney, Kogarah Bay - Carlton - Allawah maintains similar construction rates per person, supporting market stability aligned with regional patterns.
+This financial year has seen $16.5 million in commercial approvals registered, showing steady commercial investment activity.
+Compared to Greater Sydney, Kogarah Bay - Carlton - Allawah maintains similar construction rates per person, supporting market stability.
 However, building activity has slowed in recent years.
-Of new building activity, 16.0% consists of standalone homes and 84.0% townhouses or apartments, reflecting a shift towards denser development to cater to downsizers, investors, and entry-level buyers.
-This trend mirrors the decreasing availability of developable sites and changing lifestyles.
+New building activity comprises 16.0% standalone homes and 84.0% townhouses or apartments, reflecting a shift from the area's existing housing composition of 43.0% houses.
+This trend indicates decreasing availability of developable sites and changing lifestyles requiring more diverse housing options.

-With around 612 people per dwelling approval, Kogarah Bay - Carlton - Allawah exhibits a highly mature market.
-By 2041, the area is projected to grow by 2,434 residents.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+With around 612 people per dwelling approval, Kogarah Bay - Carlton - Allawah reflects a highly mature market.
+By 2041, the area is expected to grow by 2,431 residents based on the latest AreaSearch quarterly estimate.
+Current construction levels should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development